 Looking for a little direct-mail inspiration?
 Got a client with a brief that needs to stand out amongst the competition?
 Or just looking to see how things are done in direct mail elsewhere in the world?
 We’ve got it covered.
 Engaging direct mail means creativity, but it doesn’t have to break the bank.
-Even small runs of incredibly personalised mail get results, and if done right, gains traction through social media.
-Here are some of the whacky, out-there ideas to ignite your creative spark.
+Even small runs of incredibly personalised direct mail get results, and if done right, gains traction through social media.
+Here are some of the whacky, out-there mail ideas to ignite your creative spark.

 Open Your Mind to the Power of Direct Mail

 Getting others to use direct mail can be a challenge, but leading by example pays dividends.
-An Post worked with a leading mindreader for the mailer.
+A Post worked with a leading mindreader for the mailer.
 Affixed was a five-cent piece and scratch panel that revealed the recipients’ names.
 Ingenious personalisation that got their attention and presented a pretty convincing case for direct mail.

 Got a curious audience who needs to know about travel destination before they book?
 Monarch Airlines created a foldout direct-mail piece with a twist: it integrated fully with AR.
 Users could use their device to navigate the mountain by spinning it around for a 360º view and zoom in on key slopes.
 Accompanied by narration by an Olympian, it presented a solid case for strapping on a pair of skis.

 For Belgium’s conservation awareness programme, World Water Day, they created a mailer with a simple message: water is essential to human survival.
 In this case, they integrated the message with the method of delivery and the message could only be read by running it under water.
 It’s not easily forgotten and the campaign message is reinforced for the recipient.
 Just add water.